Essilor, Luxottica say to co-operate with EU on planned merger

-PARIS (Reuters) - Essilor (ESSI.PA) and Luxottica (LUX.MI) said they planned to co-operate with the European Commission to ensure their planned merger goes ahead, after EU anti-trust regulators said they would investigate the proposed 46 billion euro (40.34 billion pounds) deal.
+PARIS (Reuters) - Essilor (ESSI.PA) and Luxottica (LUX.MI) said they planned to co-operate with the European Commission to ensure their planned merger goes ahead, after EU anti-trust regulators said they would investigate the proposed 46 billion euro ($54 billion) deal.

 “The companies reaffirm the objective to close the transaction around the end of the year, in co-operation with the relevant authorities,” Essilor and Luxottica said in a joint statement.